-Considering the amount of travel that I do with my family, I realized off late that I haven’t been writing about them as much as I would like to.
-My kids have been an integral part of many-a-journeys and it is only fair that after having carried them and their luggage through many countries, surviving numerous tantrums in public, and often forgoing my own wants for theirs, I share their utter cuteness with the rest of the world.
+Considering the amount of travel that I do with my family, I realised off late that I haven’t been writing about them as much as I would like to.
+My kids have been an integral part of many-a-journeys, and it is only fair that after having carried them and their luggage through many countries, surviving numerous tantrums in public, and often forgoing my own wants for theirs, I share their utter cuteness with the rest of the world.

-First, I must introduce my two little lovelies who came into this world and suddenly everything changed in my life – mostly for the better, but sometimes also worse;
+First, I must introduce my two little lovelies who came into this world, and suddenly everything changed in my life – mostly for the better, but sometimes also worse;

 Saanvi, my daughter, was all of 9 at the time of this trip.
-Around the age of 6 she went into an agreement with me that I would be allowed to have her hair cut any which way I wanted till she turned 10.
+Around the age of 6, she went into an agreement with me that I would be allowed to have her hair cut any which way I wanted till she turned 10.
 She turns 10 in a few months, and more than entering the double digits, she’s excited about getting “control” of her hair back.
-The two things that has surprised me the most about her caring personality is that she has an adventurous gene in her and that she enjoys the adrenaline rush one gets from being in roller-coasters, something she certainly didn’t get from her Dad.
+The two things that have surprised me the most about her caring personality is that she has an adventurous gene in her and that she enjoys the adrenaline rush one gets from being on roller-coasters, something she certainly didn’t get from her Dad.

 Chaplin’s World – I love going out on Daddy-Daughter dates with Saanvi.
 She’s very much a mummy’s girl, so whenever I get an opportunity to share an event or experience with her, I make the most of it.
 Living in Corseaux, we were quite close to where Charlie Chaplin spent his last years.
 His house is now a museum and Chaplin’s World is a beautiful look into the life of this legend.
-Besides a walk-in-museum it has an entire area – that we almost missed – where scenes from his movies have been recreated using sets and wax figures.
+Besides a walk-in-museum, it has an entire area – that we almost missed – where scenes from his movies have been recreated using sets and wax figures.
 There’s the option to dress up, take photos, and just be a small part of the classics that he made over his film career.
 A visit to Chaplin’s World remains one of my daughter’s fondest memories from the trip.